HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

 {{ figure_markup(
   image="fig10_image_format_size.png",
-  caption="File size (KB) by image format.", description="A chart showing in 10th percentile 4 KB of JPEGs, 2 KB of PNG and 2 KB of GIFs are used, in the 25th percentile 9 KB JPGs, 4 KB of PNGs, 7 KB of WebP, and 3 KB of GIFs are used, in the 50th percentile 24 KB of JPGs, 11 KB of PNGs, 17 KB of WebP, 6 KB of GIFs, and 1 KB of SVGs are used, in the 75th percentile 68 KB of JPEGs, 43 KB of PNGs, 41 KB of WebPs, 17 KB of GIFs and 2 KB of SVGs are used and in the 90th percentile, 116 KB of JPGs, 152 KB of PNGs, 90 KB of WebPs, 87 KB of GIFs, and 8 KB of SVGs are used.", width=600, height=371
+  caption="File size (KB) by image format.", description="A chart showing in 10th percentile 4 KB of JPEGs, 2 KB of PNG and 2 KB of GIFs are used, in the 25th percentile 9 KB JPGs, 4 KB of PNGs, 7 KB of WebP, and 3 KB of GIFs are used, in the 50th percentile 24 KB of JPGs, 11 KB of PNGs, 17 KB of WebP, 6 KB of GIFs, and 1 KB of SVGs are used, in the 75th percentile 68 KB of JPEGs, 43 KB of PNGs, 41 KB of WebPs, 17 KB of GIFs and 2 KB of SVGs are used and in the 90th percentile, 116 KB of JPGs, 152 KB of PNGs, 90 KB of WebPs, 87 KB of GIFs, and 8 KB of SVGs are used."
   )
 }}